keithledgerwood/WICLab-guide/012-Security.md

 2. Sign in to the org as the New Employee.

 3. In the End-User Dashboard, open the **Okta Access Requests** app.
+This will open the Access Requests Console.

+4. In the left-hand panel, select **App Catalog**.

+5. Under [Name of app - TBD] Access Request, click **Request access**.

+6. Click **Submit new request**.

+7. Sign out of your org as the New Employee.

+8. In the mailbox you used for registration, find the "[Name of app - TBD] Access Request" email and click **Approve**.

+9. Sign in to the org as Admin.

+10. You can see the confirmation of granting access to [Name of app - TBD] to the New Employee.

+11. Sign out of your org as Admin and sign in as the New Employee.

+12. In the End-User Dashboard, you can now see [Name of app - TBD] available.